 With a town centre location, there are so many photograph opportunities at The Angel Hotel, the hotel itself has some external quaint and intimate areas reminiscent of an Italian street for some fabulous photos, there’s the chapel (more about that later) and the beautiful and historic Abergavenny Castle, which the hotel have connections with so your drinks reception can be held here in the warmer months and it’s a short 3-minute walk away from the hotel… perfect!
 The hotel also has an outdoor wedding area for nuptials, drinks reception or a chill-out area for the evening, complete with marquee if required!

 After a tour of the different types of rooms, each one beautiful in its own right you can’t go wrong with a stopover for you and your wedding guests.
 Each has it’s own character and varies in size, they are beautifully decorated in keeping with the theme throughout the Hotel.
 It has 35 guest bedrooms within the Hotel itself, The Mews, a former stables, which is across from the hotel, A Victorian house named The Lodge, which is in the grounds of Abergavenny Castle and two cottages Castle Cottage and Sugarloaf Cottage which are restored 17th-century properties, and directly across from the rear of the hotel, plenty of options for you and your guests!

 The Bakery at The Angel Hotel

 A short walk away from the hotel is the beautiful Abergavenny Chapel, which also has it’s own art shop and cafe in the basement, with local and independent artists and homemade treats- maybe not one for the wedding day but perfect for the day before or after!
-The Chapels exterior and interior was truly inexpressive and we saw it in all it’s glory on the day of the wedding showcase, dressed to perfection and perfect for saying your vows in, if your looking for a religious ceremony.
+The Chapels exterior and interior were truly inexpressive and we saw it in all it’s glory on the day of the wedding showcase, dressed to perfection and perfect for saying your vows in if you’re looking for a religious ceremony.